mtpontes/microservices-store/README.md

 ### Swagger UI

+The application also has detailed documentation made with OpenAPI and Swagger UI.

-To access the OpenAPI documentation with Swagger UI, run the containers and go to http://localhost:9092/swagger-ui/index.html (Gateway).
-The documentation can be accessed centrally via the Gateway using the URL already mentioned, and also via the API itself (accounts, products, orders, carts, payments).
+To access it, run the containers and access the [documentation entry point](http://localhost:9092/swagger-ui/index.html) (Gateway).
+The documentation can be accessed centrally through the Gateway and also through the individual API itself (accounts, products, orders, cart, payments).

 > **Notes:**
 >